Affordable Connectivity Program

 USAC’s Role

 The FCC engaged the Universal Service Administrative Company (USAC) to implement the ACP using the framework of the (now defunct) Emergency Broadband Benefit Program and the (currently active) Lifeline program.
-These two FCC programs similarly provide affordable voice and broadband service to low-income consumers.
+These two FCC programs similarly provided affordable voice and broadband service to low-income consumers.